 The Museo de Arte de Ponce is one of the most important museums in the Americas.

-The Museo de Arte de Ponce was founded by Luis A. Ferré (1904-2003), a Puerto Rican philanthropist, cement tycoon and governor of Puerto Rico who felt passionately about culture and education.
-Ferré had the vision of bringing outstanding examples of European art to the island.
-Unlike other founders, who created museums out of personal collections, Ferré started buying for the institution from the outset by first establishing The Luis A. Ferré Foundation, in 1957.
+Through access to art-based experiences, the Museo de Arte de Ponce pursues to promote discovery, stimulate curiosity, and foster dialogue to enhance the life of its community.
+It was founded by Luis A. Ferré (1904-2003), a Puerto Rican philanthropist, industrialist and governor of Puerto Rico, who started buying works of art for the Museum by first establishing The Luis A. Ferré Foundation, in 1957.